Dec 24, 2015 - 03:12 PM EST | Posted under: General

 - Emergency services and policies

-- Fees, payment plans, and insurance accepted, especially if you’re searching for an affordable dentist
+- Fees, payment options, and insurance accepted, especially if you’re searching for an affordable dentist

 - A positive, fun, upbeat office environment